-- 2. Legislative:
+2. Legislative:

-- state senator \\\\\ district district
+state senator

-- 3. State offices:
+district district

-- e offices: governor and lieutenant governor secretary of state state auditor state treasurer attorney general insurance commissioner agriculture commissioner public service commissioner tax commissioner
+3. State offices: governor and lieutenant governor secretary of state state auditor state treasurer attorney general insurance commissioner gublic service commissioner tax commissioner

 16.1-11-27.
 Arrangement of names on ballots.

 Sample ballots used for publication purposes must be arranged using the rotation of the ballot in the precinct in the county which cast the highest total vote for governor at the last general election at which the office of governor was filled.
 In the event that this determination is no longer possible due to changes in precinct boundaries, the precincts are to be ordered according to the precincts with the greatest voting age population to the least.
 This information is to be provided by the North Dakota state data center or based on the best available data as determined by the county auditor.
 On the official ballot used at the election, including electronic voting system ballots, the names of candidates beside or under headings designating each office to be voted for must be alternated in the following manner: